COKE7976/leetcode-practice/medium/155-min-stack.md

 ## Solution1 : Two Stacks
 - One as usual stack
-- The other one is the min stack, which keeps the minimum number seen so far
+- The other one is the min stack, which keeps the minimum value seen so far
 ```python
 class MinStack(object):